-In Bright Cluster Manager 7.2, Shorewall is managed by CMDaemon, in order to handle the automation of cloud node access.
-Restarting Shorewall can thus also be carried out within the services submode (section 3.11 of the Administrator Manual) by default:
+In Bright Cluster Manager 8.1, Shorewall is managed by CMDaemon, in order to handle the automation of cloud node access.
+Restarting Shorewall can thus also be carried out within the services submode (section 3.11 of the Administrator Manual), on the head node.
+For example a head node bright81 the cmsh session to carry out a restart of shorewall might be:

 '''

-[bright72->device[bright72]->services[shorewall]]% restart restart Successfully restarted service shorewall on: bright72
+[bright81->device[bright81]->services[shorewall]]% restart restart Successfully restarted service shorewall on: bright81

 '''

 System administrators who need a deeper understanding of how Shorewall is implemented should be aware that Shorewall does not really run as a daemon process.
 The command to restart the service therefore does not stop and start a shorewall daemon.
 Instead it carries out the configuration of net-filter through implementing the iptables configuration settings, and then exits.
-It exits without leaving some kind of shorewall process up and running.
+It exits without leaving a shorewall process up and running, even though service shorewall status shows it is running.